evans-0/medlisten/README.md

   both stay visible as separate episodes rather than one overwriting the other.
-This chat engine (schema, prompts, safety net, RAG design, and the retry/fallback logic for when a local model leaves a turn malformed) is ported from a teammate's `converse-module` in the SIH2026 prototype.
+This chat engine (schema, prompts, safety net, RAG design, and the retry/fallback logic for when a local model leaves a turn malformed) is ported from my own `converse-module` in the SIH2026 prototype.
 When a visit ends (naturally, red-flagged, or the patient ends it themselves) its genuinely-cumulative fields — past history, allergies, family history, current medications — get merged into `MedicalHistory` too, so